Proving the existence of localized patterns, periodic solutions, and branches of periodic solutions in the 1D Thomas model: Branches of Periodic Solutions

 then we have by uniqueness that we have continuity on the branch.
 We present the results in the following table.
 Note that values of $\nu_5$ start and $\nu_5$ end are approximate values.

 We prove that each of these these values satisfy Theorem \ref{th: radii polynomial continuation} and the continuity condition \eqref{continuity condition}. \end{proof}

 At the conclusion of the branch proven in Theorem \ref{th : branch of periodic solution in thomas}, we performed further continuation numerically.
 We conjecture that the branch terminates at the constant steady state solution, which is similar to what the authors of \cite{thomas_1d} obtained in their branch of periodic solutions.
+We also provide some additional information regarding the branch.
+The branch began at $\nu_5 \approx 67.59$ and ended at $\nu_5 \approx 77.196$.
+On $s_2$, we noticed the value of $\nu_5$ get as small as approximately $67.524$.
+This provides an approximate parameter range for $\nu_5$, which is the parameter we solved for.
+Note that all other parameters are held fixed, so our branch is valid for those specific choices.
 We also conjecture that there is a saddle-node bifurcation occurring in the $s_2$ segment of the branch, but we do not verify this.
+If one was interested in rigorously verifying the saddle-node bifurcation, similar approaches to those of \cite{jp_saddle_node1,jp_saddle_node,blanco_cadiot_fassler_saddle} could be used.
+If we are able to verify that our proof of the saddle-node is on the branch using some kind of continuity condition similar to \eqref{continuity condition}, then we could obtain a rigorous enclosure of a saddle-node bifurcation on the branch.
+Additionally, since saddle-nodes provide us with a relative extrema, we could verify that this extrema is a relative minimum.
+Hence, we could also identity a rigorous parameter range.
+We consider it a possible future project.
+Another potential future project would be to compute the (arc)length of the branch proven in Theorem \ref{th : branch of periodic solution in thomas}.
+Computing such a quantity is highly non-trivial.
+It would require us to compute

+where $'$ denotes the derivative with respect to $s$.
+The problematic is that one does not have access to $\tilde{\mathbf{W}}'(s)$.
+As a result, obtaining an exact arclength is difficult if not impossible.
+If one attempted to find an upper bound for the arclength, one approach could be to write

+The term $\overline{\mathscr{L}}$ is now finite, and computable via rigorous numerics.
+What remains is control $\|\tilde{\mathbf{W}}'(s) - \overline{\mathbf{W}}'(s)\|_{2}$.
+The problematic is that we do not have access to such a relation with the derivatives.
+One would have to perform some additional estimates and attempt to find such a relation that would allow us to estimate \eqref{arclength}.
+Such a relation could be difficult to find.
+One possibility could be to change the norm on the Chebyshev coefficients in order to obtain a more convenient estimate.
+We consider this another future project.